 Marking keywords with tags

-To create a tag, highlight the keyword and click “Tags”.
-Then enter the name of the tag and choose its color.
+To create a tag, tick the checkbox next to a keyword and click “Tags”.
+Then, enter the name of the tag and choose its color.

 You can customize the rankings table by adding additional parameters to it.
 To choose the columns that will be displayed in the table, tick the necessary checkboxes.
 You can simultaneously add a maximum of 4 parameters.